Røldal Municipality: General information

 Historically, the Røldal area was part of the parish of Suldal (to the south), with Røldal being an annex to the main parish.
 Suldal and Røldal each had their own churches, but they shared a priest since Røldal was a sparsely populated area and could not support their own priest.
 Suldal was located in Stavanger county and Røldal was located in Søndre Bergenhus county.
 This arrangement was not a problem until 1837 when the formannskapsdistrikt law was passed.
-The law called for each parish to become a municipality led by a self-governing council.
+The law called for each parish to become a municipality led by a self-governing council starting in 1838.
 It also said that each municipality must be within one county, not two.
-Therefore, Suldal and Røldal had to be divided and starting on 1 January 1838, Røldal became its own municipality in Søndre Bergenhus county.
+Therefore, Suldal and Røldal had to be divided and starting on 1 January 1838, Røldal Municipality was established in Søndre Bergenhus county.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-The sparsely populated municipality existed until 1 January 1964 when Røldal (population: 676) was merged into the larger neighboring municipality of Odda (population: 9,487).
+The sparsely populated Røldal Municipality (population: 676) existed until 1 January 1964 when it was merged into the larger neighboring Odda Municipality (population: 9,487).